 This professional certificate program will be offered 100% online and led by industry sustainability leaders, including Bruno Sarda, who is also an instructional lead for ASU’s Executive Master of Sustainability Leadership (EMSL) program.
-Sessions will be also be facilitated by faculty experts from both the W. P. Carey School of Business and the ASU School of Sustainability.
+Sessions will be also be facilitated by faculty experts from the College of Global Futures and School of Sustainability.

 The learning program – including faculty and small team interactions – will require 3-4 hours of your time per week for six consecutive weeks.
 This program will leverage ASU’s decade of experience as a global leader and innovator in online education to create a truly unique online professional development opportunity.

 This proven workshop will not be a theoretical or doom-and-gloom treatment of sustainability, but instead will explore several core areas of opportunity.

-Participants will leave with a certificate from ASU and a professional cohort of peers that will form their new sustainability network.
+Participants will leave with a professional certificate from ASU and a diverse cohort of peers that will form their new sustainability network.
 The program also includes follow-up activities after the initial six weeks.

 - Reconsider current organizational practices through the strategic lens of sustainability and systems thinking.

 - Apply the context of global sustainability challenges and opportunities to your organization’s ESG and sustainability goals.